Loans&Mortgages

 Jumbo Mortgage Cons:

 Higher annual income requirements: Lenders are selective with jumbo loans and expect borrowers to demonstrate a solid annual income and substantial financial assets.
+However, a larger down payment can increase the chances of approval.

 Cash reserves are required: Closing on a jumbo mortgage loan typically necessitates setting aside up to 12 months’ worth of mortgage payments.